CMPSC-580-Allegheny-College-Spring-2024/exemplarproject-MilesF25/README.md

 TODO: Discuss the methods of the project to be able to answer the `how` question (`how was this project completed?`).
 The methods section in an academic research outlines the specific procedures, techniques, and methodologies employed to conduct the study, offering a transparent and replicable framework for the research.
 It details the resources behind the work, in terms of, for example, the design of the algorithm and the experiment(s), data collection methods, applied software libraries, required tools, the types of statistical analyses and models which are applied to ensure the rigor and validity of the study.
 This section provides clarity for other researchers to understand and potentially replicate the study, contributing to the overall reliability and credibility of the research findings.

+Draft

 In order to do this I need to find reputable Python programs.
 That means I will need to find Python programs from a trust worthy source like github, I also need to ensure that these python programs are using Python 3.11 or higher so it can work with my project, the program will also need to a poetry dependency management system,it needs the pytest automation framewrok so it can test the test cases, lastly I need to ensure that I can use the testing tools like chasten or symbex on the program.
+Then I plan to use mutmut or mutatest to get a mutation score, I will use the data I get from mutmtut or mutatest and find away to feed the data into a NLP so I can train it to help predict the mutation score of code before it runs.

 ## Using the Artifact